Make Your Car Last 200,000 Miles

 Many new models from a wide variety of carmakers make it even easier to stay on top of maintenance, with sensors that take into account your mileage and driving habits to determine the optimum time for maintenance.
 They monitor the miles driven since the last service and record data such as how much stop-and-go driving is done, the engine temperature during each trip, and the time the engine spends operating at higher speeds.
-The system then calculates how quickly your oil is breaking down and alerts you when service is due, and can even adjust a car’s complete service interval to compensate for the severity of use.
+The system then calculates how quickly your oil is breaking down and alerts you when service is due, and can even adjust a car’s complete service interval to compensate for your specific use.

-Don’t overmaintain your car; that can be a waste of money.
+But don’t overmaintain your car; that can be a waste of money.
 Watch out for dealers or repair shops that add maintenance work not called for in the owner’s manual.
 That can add hundreds of dollars to a routine service bill.